steffenmueller4/steffenmueller4.github.io/_posts/2026-05-02-restic-backup-for-syncthing.md

 Two notes on the values:

  * `RESTIC_REPOSITORY` follows the [restic S3 URL format][restic-s3]: `s3:<endpoint>/<bucket>[/<path>]`.
 Any S3-compatible provider works—AWS S3, Backblaze B2 via its S3 endpoint, MinIO, Hetzner Object Storage, etc.
  * **Store the `RESTIC_PASSWORD` somewhere outside the cluster.** It is the only thing standing between the encrypted bucket and a usable restore.
 If you lose it, the backup is unreadable.
-Please do not use AI to generate the password as they do not create secure passwords by design (see also: [Vibe Password Generation: Predictable by Design](https://www.irregular.com/publications/vibe-password-generation))
+Please do not use an LLM to generate the password—LLMs do not produce cryptographically secure randomness by design (see also: [Vibe Password Generation: Predictable by Design](https://www.irregular.com/publications/vibe-password-generation)).

 ## Restoring